 Believe it not, scientific research confirms video games are good for you (video games are sports, after all).

-But yes, real research from credible sources has shown that a lot of what makes video games fun, is also good for your health—both for the brain and the body.
+In fact, while several studies support the findings, contemporary research from credible sources has shown that video games offer significant mental health benefits.
+Real research has shown that a lot of what makes video games fun is also good for your health—both for the brain and the body.

 Why video games are good for you